This article contains the complete Bylaws of the U.S. Naval Cryptologic Veterans Association.

 - A Nominating Committee to consider prospective members of the Board who are to be appointed to fill a vacancy until the next regular election cycle, shall be established to solicit and evaluate candidates.
 A member of the current Board will serve as the Chair.

-Article XIV.
+Article XIII.
 Annual Meeting of the Board of Directors

 - The Board of Directors shall conduct their annual official meeting at the Association’s reunion site whenever possible.
 If necessary, the official meeting may be conducted at an alternative time and place provided a minimum of 30 days notice is delivered to members of the Board and the notice includes the reason for those changes.